Polaris66/ML-models/README.md

 | Mini Batch (LR2)| 0.968085106382979 | 0.958333333333333 | 0.958333333333333 |

 Logistic Regression Metrics have been run for 10000 epochs for only a specific learning rate and threshold and may vary based on others.
 However, it clearly outperforms both Fischer and Perceptron.

+Hence, LR2 is the best performing model.

+This could be due to many reasons:
+* Logistic regression provides a probabilistic interpretation of the output.
+* It is basically perceptron with a sigmoid function.
+* Perceptron fails when data is not linearly seperable.
+* Fischer fails when there are more features.